FinalsClub/djKarma/README.md

    + Checks School, Academic Year, Semester fields of all Course objects.
 + **assign_file_owners**: Assign File.owner fields based on User.files and/or a prompted default user.
    + Necessary when a backup of the notes app database is made separate of the User table
++ **fix_file_paths**: Iterate through all File entries and ensure the corresponding file location is within MEDIA_ROOT.
+After changing MEDIA_ROOT, move all old files to new MEDIA_ROOT and run this script to update the database accordingly.